Al-Ash'ath ibn Qays: Career under the early caliphs

 Under Caliph Umar, the earliest Muslim converts had precedence in the administration and constituted the Muslim elite.
 Tribal chiefs who held power and prestige before Islam, including al-Ash'ath, resented the loss of their influence in the new order.
 As the early Muslim conquests were underway, Umar prohibited former apostates like al-Ash'ath from participating in the efforts and taking a share in the spoils.
 Nevertheless, the ban was eventually lifted and al-Ash'ath joined the army of Sa'd ibn Abi Waqqas, which was dispatched to conquer Iraq from the Sasanian Empire.
-During that campaign, he fought in the battles of Qadisiyya, Ctesiphon, Jalula and Nihawand, between 636 and 642.
+During that campaign, he fought in the battles of al-Qadisiyyah, Ctesiphon, Jalula and Nahavand, between 636 and 642.

 Through his participation in the conquests, al-Ash'ath raised his status in the Muslim community and gained power in Iraq, to the probable displeasure of the initial Muslim settlers there.
 He gained a piece of land and a house in Kufa, one of the two chief Arab garrison towns of Iraq.
 The city was organized along tribal lines and al-Ash'ath lived in the Kindite neighborhood.
 He vied for paramountcy over the Kindite soldiery of Kufa with another prominent member of the Banu Jabala, Shurahbil ibn Simt.
-Shurahbil had gained favor with Sa'd ibn Abi Waqqas, the founder and governor of Kufa, prompting al-Ash'ath to make intrigues with the prominent army leader Jarir al-Bajali, who lodged complaints about Shurahbil to Umar.
+Shurahbil had gained favor with Sa'd ibn Abi Waqqas, the founder and governor of Kufa, prompting al-Ash'ath to make intrigues with the prominent army leader Jarir ibn Abd Allah al-Bajali, who lodged complaints about Shurahbil to Umar.
 The latter consequently ordered Shurahbil to Syria, and thus al-Ash'ath's leadership of the Kufan Kindites was assured.

-Caliph Uthman appointed al-Ash'ath the governor of Adharbayjan and his daughter Habbana was married to Uthman's eldest living son.
+Caliph Uthman appointed al-Ash'ath as the governor of Adharbayjan in 655, and his daughter Habbana was married to Uthman's eldest living son.
 Another of his daughters, Qariba, was also married to a member of Uthman's family.
 Marital relations between al-Ash'ath's family and those of the caliphs was indicative of his high social standing.
 Under the recommendation of Uthman, al-Ash'ath exchanged his land in Hadhramawt for a caliphal-owned estate in the village of Tiznabadh in the fertile Sawad, near Kufa.
 The enrichment and empowerment of latecomers to the faith like al-Ash'ath provoked the early converts in Kufa, who became known as the qurra (Quran readers), to oppose Uthman.

 The opposition to Uthman culminated with his assassination in 656.
 His successor, Caliph Ali, drew the opposition of key Qurayshite leaders, who mobilized against him in Basra, the other major garrison town of Iraq.
 To better face this challenge, Ali established himself in Kufa.
 In the view of the historian Hugh N. Kennedy, it "helped" Ali that al-Ash'ath and other key tribal leaders were posted in Iran at the time and only returned to Kufa after Ali was widely recognized there.